sourcebots/docs/content/kit/batteries/charging.md

 1. Press `Stop` button.
 The beeping should now stop.
 2. Unplug the charger from the mains.
-3. Unplug the battery from the charging lead, do not unplug the charging lead from the charger with the battery still connected.
+3. Unplug the battery from the charging lead.
 4. Unplug the monitoring lead from the battery to the charger.

 {{% notice note %}}